greenpeace/gpes-test-mixpanel-tracking/README.md

 ## About how Google Analytics works

-Google Analytics tracks pagiews by using the consent mode.
+Google Analytics tracks page views by using consent mode.
 Because it can track without adding cookies, it works a little bit differently.

 In the html head of the page we have: